The International Monetary Fund said that macroeconomic conditions in Egypt have improved. Reuters

 Bookmark

-The IMF had reached a staff-level agreement on the fifth and sixth reviews of Egypt's programme and the first review of its RSF in December, which needed to be rubber-stamped by the fund's executive board in Washington.
+The IMF had reached a staff-level agreement on the fifth and sixth reviews of Egypt's economic reform programme and the first review of its Resilience and Sustainability Facility programme in December, which needed to be confirmed by the fund's executive board in Washington.

-The IMF said in a statement that macroeconomic conditions in Egypt have improved as stabilisation policies were implemented.
+The IMF said that macroeconomic conditions in Egypt have improved as stabilisation policies were implemented.
 The fund projected Egypt's real GDP grew at a 4.4 per cent pace in fiscal year 2024-25, while inflation, which had peaked at more than 38 per cent in 2023, had moderated to 11.9 per cent as of January.

 In its latest monetary policy report, the Central Bank of Egypt said it expects to see a “cautiously improving macroeconomic outlook” with inflation projected to ease in the short-term.